 Most manufacturers use the weight of a load to help users determine the right fabric softener dosage.
 This information is usually provided in the care labels.

-For example, Persil recommend 35ml softener when washing a 4 or 5 kg load and the amount increased to 55ml when washing a 6-7 kg load.
+For example, Persil recommend 35ml softener when washing a 4 or 5 kg load .
+The amount should be increased to 55ml when washing a 6-7 kg load.

 Can you pre-dilute fabric softener?

-Yes, you can pre-dilute fabric softener to thin the consistency.
+Yes!
+You can pre-dilute fabric softener to thin the consistency.
 Thick fabric softener can clog the fabric softener dispenser of your machine thus causing unnecessary problems.
-Another reason to dilute thick softener is to ensure that it diffuse well in water, to prevent fabric softener stains on your clothes.
+Another reason to dilute thick softener is to ensure that it diffuses well in water, to prevent fabric softener stains on your clothes.

 Are you supposed to dilute Downy fabric softener?

-Downy recommend that you dilute their fabric softener before use if the consistency thickens way beyond normal because of storage in a cold place.
+Downy recommend that you dilute their fabric softener before use if the consistency thickens way beyond normal after storage in a cold place.
 Dilute until you achieve normal consistency to avoid staining your clothes.

 What happens if you put fabric softener directly on clothes?

 Fabric softener causes stains if it is poured directly on clothes.
-The best way to use fabric softener is by adding it into the fabric softener dispenser and letting the machine dispense it at the right time.
+The best way to use it is by adding it into the fabric softener dispenser and letting the machine dispense it at the right time.
 Alternatively, dilute the softener with water first to thin the consistency.

 What happens if you don’t dilute fabric softener?

 Extra-thick fabric softener causes two main problems if you do not dilute it before use.
 The first problem is to mar clothes with stains.
-The second is to clog the fabric softener dispenser; a problem that can cause other issues in your washer.
+The second is to clog the fabric softener dispenser.
+This problem can cause other issues in your washer.